 Digital certificate and Certificate Signing Request (CSR) decoding tools are used by companies to verify that information contained therein is accurate – you’d be surprised to learn just how often Secure Sockets Layer (SSL) and CSRs are mixed up, particularly when enterprises are prone to managing thousands of certificates at any given time.
-By using a quality decoding tool, companies can decrypt blocks of encoded text, detect inaccuracies and display contents in a readable format, ensuring that everything is in order before certificates are installed on the server.
+By using a quality SSL certificate and CSR decoder, companies can decrypt blocks of encoded text, detect inaccuracies and display contents in a readable format, ensuring that everything is in order before certificates are installed on the server.

 While installing the wrong SSL certificate on the wrong server isn’t necessarily catastrophic, it will cause a headache later on.
-CSRs contain pertinent information such as organization name, locality, country and public key, so errors can certainly prove costly.
+CSR files contain pertinent information such as organization name, locality, country and public key, so errors can certainly prove costly.
 The best policy is therefore to do your due diligence and double-check all issued certificates prior to installation.
 That way, if you find a fault, you can get to work on generating a new CSR and reissuing the certificate.
-Let’s take a look at some of the good certificate decoding tools currently available.
+Let’s take a look at some of the good SSL certificate decoders currently available.

 The SSL Store: With this free tool, you can quickly check PEM, DER or PFX encoded SSL certificates.
 All you have to do is paste the digital certificate’s alphanumeric characters into the box and let the decoder do its thing.